 [ \ ^ $ . | ? * + ( ).

-Don’t try to remember it – when we deal with each of them separately, you’ll know it by heart automatically.
+Don’t try to remember the list – soon we’ll deal with each of them separately and you’ll know them by heart automatically.

 That’s also called “escaping a character”.

 Parentheses are also special characters, so if we want them, we should use

 \(.
 The example below looks for a string

 \, it’s a special character in both regular strings and regexps, so we should double it.

 From the other hand, if we’re not using

 /.../, but create a regexp using